 - Any Staff Members who experience symptoms (or who have members of their households experiencing symptoms) of the Corona Virus are being sent home to quarantine immediately.
 We are monitoring the CDC Guidelines and Recommendations, but currently are requiring any staff members under quarantine to have a household free of symptoms for 7 days prior to returning to work.
 We are in constant communication with all staff, determining their health risks, to ensure that our staff and clients are able to maintain the best health possible.

 Please continue to monitor your local news for further updates and policy changes on the Corona Virus!

 Question of the Week: Can my Pet spread or contract COVID-19?

-There has not been any documented transmission of COVID-19 between our domestic animals and humans.
+There has not been any documented transmission of COVID-19 from our domestic animals to humans.

 However, just like all surfaces, if your pet is handled by someone who has contracted the Corona Virus, their fur/collar/leash can be considered a fomite (an object or material that can carry infection).
 It is recommended to continue practicing good hygiene when handling your pets by washing hands, and if you or a family member is ill, minimize their contact with your pet.

 Please follow This Link to see the latest article by the American Animal Hospital Association that discusses the relationship between Companion Animals and the Corona Virus.